-The Domino Designer Help for PostDocumentDelete states, somewhat obscurely, that the event "occurs just after a document is deleted (cleared or cut)."
-Then a little later it states "Unauthorized users can execute any script that responds to this event, since PostDocumentDelete occurs before Notes verifies user authorization.
+The Domino Designer Help for Postdocumentdelete states, somewhat obscurely, that the event "occurs just after a document is deleted (cleared or cut)."
+Then a little later it states "Unauthorized users can execute any script that responds to this event, since Postdocumentdelete occurs before Notes verifies user authorization.
 Do not enter a script that you want only authorized users to execute."

 So, if the user is not authorized to delete documents the deletion request will fail.
-In effect, this means that the triggering of the PostDocumentDelete event belies its name and is not reliably post (after) the actual removal of the document from the database.
+In effect, this means that the triggering of the Postdocumentdelete event belies its name and is not reliably post (after) the actual removal of the document from the database.

-Therefore you should regard a triggering of this event as measuring a request for document deletion - so perhaps it should really be called the "PostDocumentDeleteRequest" subroutine!
+Therefore you should regard a triggering of this event as measuring a request for document deletion - so perhaps it should really be called the "PostdocumentdeleteRequest" subroutine!

 To our knowledge there is no capability to properly handle this indeterminate (you might even say misleading) situation, at least at the LotusScript level of coding (and at the time of writing, up to and including Release 7.0.2).
+The deletion-tracking code in NotesTracker represents our best effort attempt to report on document deletion events, based on pragmatic testing.